Causal Collaborative Filtering: Introduction

 \section{Introduction}

-Recommender systems are important and valuable tools for many Web-based services such as e-commerce, social networks and online media systems.
+Recommender systems are important and valuable tools to provide sophisticated services for many Web-based services such as e-commerce, social networks and online media systems.
 Collaborative Filtering (CF) \cite{ekstrand2011collaborative,schafer2007collaborative} algorithms, among others, are fundamental algorithms that support the underlying mechanism of recommender systems.